 The rules are different for kids who qualify through an ESRD diagnosis.
-Kids with ESRD can only use Medicare parts A, B, and D. The rules for each part of Medicare for kids with ESRD are explained below.
+Kids with ESRD can only apply for Medicare parts A, B, and D. The rules for each part of Medicare for kids with ESRD are explained below:

 - Part A. Medicare Part A is hospital insurance.
 Part A covers inpatient services that a child with ESRD might need, including kidney transplants.

 - Part B. Medicare Part B is medical insurance.
 Part B covers doctor’s office visits, outpatient dialysis treatments, medical equipment, and other outpatient services.

 - Part C (Medicare Advantage).
 Medicare Advantage plans combine parts A and B into a single plan.
 Children who qualify for Medicare because they have ESRD aren’t eligible for Medicare Advantage.

 - Part D. Medicare Part D is prescription drug coverage.
-Children who qualify through their ESRD diagnosis can purchase Part D plans to help pay for any prescriptions they take.
+Children who qualify through their ESRD diagnosis can purchase Part D plans to help pay for prescription drugs.

 - Medicare supplement (Medigap).
 Medigap plans help pay for the out-of-pocket costs of Medicare.
 Kids who qualify for Medicare because of their ESRD diagnosis aren’t eligible for Medigap.

 Medicare for kids has the same costs as Medicare for adults.
-This means you’ll need to pay all the monthly premiums, deductibles, and copayments you would for standard Medicare enrollment.
+This means you’ll need to pay all the monthly premiums, deductibles, and copayments that you would for standard Medicare enrollment.